-One of the pillars of modern recruitment is the recent trend to combine the seemingly impossible process automation and the human 2 human candidate experience.
+One of the pillars of modern recruitment strategies is the recent trend to combine the seemingly impossible process automation and the human 2 human candidate experience.
 This is especially true in IT, where talent pool is shrinking dramatically.
 From the first contact with a candidate, through the entire recruitment process, a properly designed candidate experience is what lets both sides make a well-informed decision on whether they’ll be a good professional match.

-In this interview with Dorota Piotrowska, Netguru’s Head of People, we dive into the (sometimes murky) waters of modern recruitment on the challenging IT market, to talk about the processes, best practices, and the challenges we face every day.
+In this interview with Dorota Piotrowska, Netguru’s Head of People, we dive into the (sometimes murky) waters of modern recruitment trends on the challenging IT market, to talk about the processes, best practices, and the challenges we face every day.

 First of all, the process needs to be short.
 Especially millennials get impatient after more than a week.
 We keep our process to a 25-day deadline, but it’s a challenge to meet candidate expectations of promptness while maintaining our quality standards.